 In this portion of the class we will go over the streaming formats and talk about the good and bad of each.
-We’ll cover QuickTime, Windows Media, H.264, Flash Video and WebM.
+We’ll cover QuickTime, Windows Media, H.264, H.265 and WebM.
 Not only will you learn about each format’s advantages and disadvantages but you will learn first-hand which CODECS to use for you media projects in our hands-on training for Day 1.

 3. Hands-on Compression with Sorenson Squeeze

 Students will learn basic and advanced tips for encoding their videos with Sorenson Squeeze.
-Students will learn advanced tips for compressing H.264, QuickTime, Windows Media, and WebM videos using Sorenson Squeeze.
+Students will learn advanced tips for compressing H.264, QuickTime, Windows Media, H.265, and WebM videos using Sorenson Squeeze.
 Students will also learn how to create watch folders, trim videos, customize format compression settings, and customize filter settings.
 In this training section, class participants will also learn how to automate the process for uploading videos to a Streaming server or Website.
 Deinterlacing video and adjusting audio levels during encoding with Squeeze will also be covered in this training module.

 4. Hands-on Compression for Delivery to iOS devices (iPhone and iPad)

 Students will learn how to compress video content for iPhone, iPad and iPod Touch using Sorenson Squeeze.
 Participants will also learn how to adjust their compression settings to get a high quality result by selecting the following: Frame Size, Datarate, Video CODEC, Audio CODEC and other settings properly.
 The authoring training portion of the class in Day 2 will teach students how to delivery their videos to iOS devices for On-demand and Live Streaming.

 5. Hands-on Compression for Delivery to Android devices